nicobailon/pi-mono/packages/mom/README.md

 - Periodic events should debounce (e.g., check inbox every 15 minutes, not per-email)

 **Example workflow:** Ask mom to "remind me about the dentist tomorrow at 9am" and she'll create a one-shot event.
 Ask her to "check my inbox every morning at 9" and she'll create a periodic event with cron schedule `0 9 * * *`.

+### Discord-Specific Features

+When running with `--transport=discord`, mom provides these additional features:

+**Slash Commands:**
+- `/mom <message>` - Send a message to mom (alternative to @mentioning)
+- `/mom-stop` - Stop the current operation in this channel
+- `/mom-memory` - View or edit channel/global memory via a modal

+**Stop Button:**
+- While mom is working, a "Stop" button appears on her response message
+- Click it to abort the current operation

+**Tool Results:**
+- Tool execution results are shown as Discord embeds with color-coded status (green for success, red for error)
+- Embeds include the tool name, arguments, result, and duration

 ### Updating Mom